genropy/genropy_saved/docs/genro/project/instances/index.rst

 introduction
 ============

-    The ``instances`` folder:
+    The ``instances`` folder includes the instances for your application.

+    An instance contains:

-    * contains customizations for the particular customer
+    * customizations for the particular customer
-    * usually contains parameters for database access
+    * parameters for database access
-    * has a :ref:`instances_data` subfolder that you can use to store data in filesystems
+    * a :ref:`instances_data` subfolder that you can use to store data in filesystems

 .. _instances_section_index: